SIJABULILE-NCUBE/neighbourloan-capstone/README.md

 A modern frontend marketplace application that enables neighbours to lend and borrow tools and equipment within their local community.

-NeighbourLoan was designed as a Minimum Viable Product (MVP) that prioritises the core borrowing experience while demonstrating sound engineering judgement, clean React architecture, strong TypeScript practices, responsive design, accessibility, and maintainable code.
+NeighbourLoan was designed as a **Minimum Viable Product (MVP)** that prioritises the core borrowing experience while demonstrating sound engineering judgement, clean React architecture, strong TypeScript practices, responsive design, accessibility, and maintainable code.

-Rather than implementing every requested feature, the project focuses on building the right features well, documenting trade-offs, and delivering a polished user experience.
+Rather than implementing every requested feature, the project focuses on building the right features well, documenting engineering trade-offs, and delivering a polished user experience.

 ---

 ## Live Demo

-**Application**
+### Application

 https://neighbourloan.netlify.app/